Jennifer Homendy

-Jennifer Lynn Homendy (née Esposito; born November 26, 1971) is an American government official, currently serving as the 15th chair of the National Transportation Safety Board (NTSB) since August 2021, having been a member of the NTSB since August 2018.
+Jennifer Lynn Homendy (née Esposito; born November 26, 1971) is an American government official, serving as the 15th chair of the National Transportation Safety Board (NTSB) since August 2021, having been a member of the NTSB since August 2018.
 Homendy worked in legislative advocacy for the AFL–CIO and the International Brotherhood of Teamsters before being appointed to the NTSB by President Donald Trump.
-As NTSB Chair, she has overseen responses to transportation incidents including the 2023 East Palestine, Ohio, train derailment, the 2024 Francis Scott Key Bridge collapse, and the 2025 Potomac River mid-air collision, and has made numerous recommendations for the improvement of transportation safety by air, road, rail, and sea.
+As NTSB Chair, she has overseen responses to transportation incidents including the 2023 East Palestine, Ohio, train derailment; the 2024 Francis Scott Key Bridge collapse; the 2025 Potomac River mid-air collision; Air Canada Express Flight 8646; and 21 Air Flight 7598, and has made recommendations for improving transportation safety by air, road, rail, and sea.

 Early life and education

 Homendy was born Jennifer Lynn Esposito in New Britain, Connecticut, on November 26, 1971, and grew up in Plainville, Connecticut.

-Homendy graduated from the Capital College of Pennsylvania State University in a bachelor's degree in humanities in 1994.
-She received a Master of Transportation Safety Administration degree from Clemson University in South Carolina.
+In 1994, Homendy gained a BA from Capital College of Pennsylvania State University.
+She received an online Master of Transportation Safety Administration degree from Clemson University in South Carolina.